lowRISC/opentitan/hw/ip/rv_core_ibex/doc/boot-rom-patching.md

     - *Separate patch SRAM or*
     - *Carved out region from private SRAM as patch SRAM (preferred)*

+  - Depending on the patch region `Lock Valid` MuBi value, base ROM may perform the signature verification of the patch in the selected region:
+    - If `Lock Valid` is set, base ROM can skip the OTP signature verificaton step.
+    - if `Lock Valid` is not set:
       - Base ROM performs the signature verification of the patch in the latest region.

-    - If signature verification fails, then it moves to the previous, successfully programmed (i.e. with the `Program Start` bit set) patch region to check for a valid patch.
+        - If signature verification fails, then it moves to the previous, successfully programmed (i.e. with the `Program Start` bit set) patch region to check for a valid patch, and starts the OTP signature verification process over.
-    - If signature verification passes, it stores the hash in a secure location for later check.
+        - If signature verification passes, it sets the `Lock Valid` bit.

+  - Base ROM stores the selected patch region signature in a secure location for later check.

-  - Once signature verification passes, base ROM reads out the patch code section, row by row and places it into the patch SRAM region.
+  - Base ROM reads out the selected patch region code section, row by row and places it into the patch SRAM region.

     - Bus errors if any during this time are handled by the base ROM appropriately (may be retry).

   - Base ROM reads out the patch match table and places them in the patch match registers.

   - Base ROM computes the hash of the patch code in SRAM and the patch match register configuration following the same order as used for digital signature computation.

-    It then compares the computed hash with the value stored after verification passed.
+  - Base ROM verifies that the computed hash matches the stored patch region signature.

-  - If the hash check passes, the patch is ready to be enabled.
+  - If the verification passes, the patch is ready to be enabled.
     Base ROM sets the enable bits for the patch match registers and locks them from further modification.

   - At this point, the patch for the second ROM partition is enabled and it is ready for its execution.